deleomike/DronePy/README.md

 ```

-Controller your model with your device
+Control your model with your device

 ```python